rust-lang/reference/src/types/impl-trait.md

 ## Limitations

-`impl Trait` can only appear as a parameter or return type of a free or inherent function.
+`impl Trait` can only appear as a parameter or return type of a non-`extern` function.
-It cannot appear inside implementations of traits, nor can it be the type of a let binding or appear inside a type alias.
+It cannot be the type of a `let` binding, field type, or appear inside a type alias.

 [closures]: closure.md
 [_GenericArgs_]: ../paths.md#paths-in-expressions